Considering how few people ever have to pay it, there’s always a lot of worry and political noise about capital gains tax on shares.

 1. Calculate your total capital gains so far

-Tot up the gains, if any, you’ve made from selling shares, funds, and other chargeable assets this tax year (starting last 6 April).
+Tot up the gains, if any, you’ve made from selling shares, funds, and other chargeable assets this tax year (which starts on 6 April).

 Your records (or your platform’s statements) are worth their weight at moments like this.